CDC42: Role in cancer

 Normal cancer cells and Cdc42-deficient cancer cells have also been compared in vivo.
 When both types of cells were injected into mouse tail veins, control cells spread out more on the vessel endothelium within minutes, suggesting that Cdc42 assists in cell migration.
 After six weeks, the control cells had generated more metastases than the Cdc42-deficient cells.
 Invading cancer cells send out protrusions that reach down between neighboring endothelial cells to contact the underlying basement membrane.
 The cancer cells then spread out on this extracellular matrix so that the endothelial cells retract, and allow the invaders to insert themselves between them.
 In the absence of Cdc42, cancer cells failed to spread out on the basement membrane, and Cdc42-deficient cells showed reduced adhesion to extracellular matrix-coated coverslips.
 Cdc42 therefore promotes the attachment of cancer cells to both endothelial cells and the underlying basement membrane during transendothelial migration.

 The small molecular inhibitor AZA197 has been used to inhibit Cdc42 in the treatment of KRAS mutant colorectal cancers.
 There was evidence that Cdc42 inhibition by AZA197 treatment suppresses proliferative and pro-survival signaling pathways via PAK1-ERK signaling and reduces colon cancer cell migration and invasion.
 In mice, systemic AZA197 treatment in vivo reduced primary tumor growth and prolonged survival.
 Therapy targeting Rho GTPase Cdc42 signaling pathways may be effective for treatment of patients with advanced colon cancer overexpressing Cdc42, and particularly those with KRAS-mutant disease.

 Takenouchi-Kosaki syndrome

-Mutations in the CDC42 gene is responsible for the Takenouchi-Kosaki syndrome, an autosomal-dominant complex congenital developmental disorder, whose symptoms include thrombocytopenia.
-Alleic variant that are associated with the syndrome include mutations in the CDC42 gene that are expressed at the protein level as Ile21Thr, Tyr64Cys, Arg66Gly, Cys81Phe, Ser83Pro, or Glu171Lys.
+Mutations in the CDC42 gene are responsible for the Takenouchi-Kosaki syndrome, an autosomal-dominant complex congenital developmental disorder associated with thrombocytopenia.
+Alleic variants that are associated with the syndrome include mutations in the CDC42 gene that are expressed at the protein level as Ile21Thr, Tyr64Cys, Arg66Gly, Cys81Phe, Ser83Pro, or Glu171Lys.